data-steve/rowcol/zzz_fix_backlogs/smart_sync_reset/0_EXECUTABLE_NUCLEAR_TASKS.md

   - Run `grep -r "from domains.integrations.qbo" . --include="*.py"` - should return no results
   - Run `grep -r "from infra.jobs import SmartSyncService" . --include="*.py"` - should return no results
   - Run `grep -r "from infra.qbo.smart_sync import SmartSyncService" . --include="*.py"` - should show new imports
-  - Run `uvicorn main:app --reload` - should start without import errors
+  - **Check uvicorn in Cursor terminal** - should be running without errors
 - **Definition of Done:**
   - All import errors are fixed
   - All imports use correct paths